LED Stadium Light Fixtures

-- Bright – High CRI – High Lumen Output
+- Our Stadium LED Lighting offers Bright – High CRI – High Lumen Output

 This stadium LED floodlight is a top choice for the bright lighting required on athletic playing fields.
 Because of the clarity and definition needed, illuminating a stadium is a much greater challenge than lighting up a roadway or a parking lot.
 Olympia Lighting sells not just replacement bulbs but entire stadium lighting fixtures.
 Read on to learn more!

 With area lights, each fixture casts its illumination over a broad area.
-But in a stadium, much more intense lighting is needed to make the details on the field visible from the stands.
+But in a stadium, much more intense light output is needed to make the details on the field visible from the stands.
 Furthermore, the light must be mounted higher, usually 60 to 100 feet high.
-This requires powerful lights with mostly narrow or sharp beam angles, each fixture lighting a relatively small section of the playing surface.
+This requires powerful LED sports lighting with mostly narrow or sharp beam angles, each fixture lighting a relatively small section of the playing surface.

 Why replace the entire fixture?